 3. Extra jacket or sweatshirt, change of clothes, flip flops, socks, or shoes – If we are going to be around water, walking Lacey at the lake, etc. I try to remember to stuff extra clothes/shoes in a tote bag and pop it in the car because I am awesome at falling out of canoes.

-4. Sunscreen, insect repellent, and lip balm with sunscreen - I want to keep these in the car in case we forget/need to reapply but I don't because they can melt/degrade in constant heat.
+4. Sunscreen, insect repellent, and lip balm with sunscreen (you can find a list here) - I want to keep these in the car in case we forget/need to reapply but I don't because they can melt/degrade in constant heat.
 The tubes can burst if they sit in a hot glove compartment too long (guess how I know?)
 I fill empty travel toiletry bottles from the big bottles we have at home and carry them in a little pouch in my purse.

 5. Hand sanitizer – Because if I have to use a porta potty or public restroom it is always the one that is out of soap.
 I keep this in my purse too.
-I also have a bottle of hand sanitizer in a holder on Lacey’s leash in case we need to clean up after doggie duty.
+I also have a bottle of triclosan free hand sanitizer like this kind in a holder on Lacey’s leash in case we need to clean up after doggie duty.
 Ew.

 6. Water and snacks (Energy bars, dried fruit, jerky, etc.) – We do this for long road trips more for the convenience of not stopping every time someone wants a snack than for an emergency situation.
 It could be helpful if you are getting hangry waiting on an empty stretch of highway for a tow truck.
 Been there.
 Done that.
 On Christmas Eve.
 Not fun.

-Lacey has her own water bottle with a dog dish attached.
-Lacey's dog dish water bottle is discontinued but this Pet Water Bottle is close to hers.
+Lacey has her own water bottle with a dog dish attached because dogs can get dehydrated and get heat stroke too..
+Lacey's dog dish water bottle is discontinued but this Pet Water Bottle is close to hers as I can find.
 It has come in handy so many times!

 7. Bandannas – I tossed a couple of freebie bandannas in the car on a lark and didn’t realize how smart that was!
 I wear them to tie my hair back or when I sunburn the part in my hair (really and ouch!)
 Husband wears a wet one before, during, or after a run on a sweltering day.
 We used them in a pinch as napkins, place mats, and more things that I can count.